-One of the keys to launching a profitable info-product business is to create a sales funnel full of offers.
-That way, you always have another product to sell to new prospects, as well as offers to promote to your existing customers.
+One of the keys to launching a profitable info-product business is to create a sales funnel full of offers that can either be your own products and services or they can come from other people, That way, you have the ability to launch profitable products to new prospects as well as to your existing customers.

 This process requires two steps: